 Ellen Chao began her professional career in finance as an analyst in investment banking after graduating with distinction from Barnard College, Columbia University, with a Bachelor's degree in Political Science.
 She became a Stern Scholar at New York University, where she received her MBA in Finance and International Relations.
 After a successful career as a high tech loan officer, Ellen took time off to raise her three children while managing her family's legal business.

-Ellen was an extensive volunteer in all levels of PTA, chairing various operational and fundraising committees and sitting on high school PTSA boards and School Site Council, raising money for public schools as silent auction chair of the Manhattan Beach Education Foundation Wine Auction, advocating for public education funding in Sacramento, and serving on the steering committee of two bond measures.
+Ellen was an extensive volunteer in all levels of PTA, chairing various operational and fundraising committees and sitting on high school PTSA boards (Mira Costa HS and Redondo Union HS) and Mira Costa HS School Site Council.
+She raised money for public schools as silent auction chair of the Manhattan Beach Education Foundation Wine Auction, advocated for public education funding in Sacramento, and served on the steering committee of two bond measures for Manhattan Beach public schools.
 Because of her passion for volunteering, Ellen became intimately involved in the Manhattan Beach Unified School District, advocating for curriculum improvements, recommending changes to the Advanced Placement program, and organizing the launch of the Confucius Classroom bringing Mandarin to Manhattan Beach Middle School.
-She has also been involved with the Manhattan Beach Youth Council for the past five years.
+She has also been involved with the Manhattan Beach Youth Council for the past seven years.

 Her continued involvement enables her to understand the complexities and nuances of the high school journey.
 Her passion, background in analytical reasoning and first hand knowledge, allow her to assist others through this journey as well.
-Ellen received her Certificate in Independent Educational Consultant from UC Irvine's extension program and completed the "Advising the College-Bound Student-Athlete" certificate.
+Ellen received her Certificate in Independent Educational Consultant from UC Irvine's extension program and completed the "Advising the College-Bound Student-Athlete" certificate and Wow Writing Workshop "College Essay Experience."
 She attends conferences and visits numerous colleges yearly to stay abreast of trends in college admissions.

-Ellen is a parent of three children who attended Mira Costa High School--a sophomore Biomedical Engineering student at Washington University in St. Louis, a senior Economics major at Duke University, and her oldest who graduated from University of Pennsylvania in Cognitive Science and is currently a graduate student at Johns Hopkins University's School of Education.
+Ellen is a parent of three children who all attended Mira Costa High School in Manhattan Beach--a daughter who is a junior Biomedical Engineering student at Washington University in St. Louis, a son who graduated from Duke University with a Bachelors in Economics, and her oldest who graduated from University of Pennsylvania with a Bachelors in Cognitive Science and Johns Hopkins University with a Masters Degree in Education.
 As a single parent and mother of two recruited athletes, her knowledge of the athletic recruiting and financial aid processes is helpful to her families.
 She enjoys working with students from public and private high schools in Southern California and remotely with out-of-area students.

 She graduated from UCLA with a Bachelor's degree in Economics and received her JD, cum laude, from Loyola Law School.
 She practiced law for many years beginning in Washington, D.C. and then in Los Angeles.
 After moving to Manhattan Beach in 1998, she turned her full-time focus to her three daughters and the education community.